vishandi/tp/docs/DeveloperGuide.md

       Expected: Same result as previous.

 ## 7.15 Finding common timing that everyone who shares the specified tag available at a particular date

+1. Listing out times that contacts that share the same tag are free for a particular day

+    1. Prerequisites: List all persons using the 'list' command.
+Multiple persons in the list.
+        Ensure that there are at least two contacts that share a similar tag called "friends".
+        Ensure that at least two contacts sharing the tag "friends" have an event occuring on 2022-12-28.
+        Ensure that no event is scheduled to occur on 2022-12-29 for the contacts sharing the tag "friends".
+        Ensure there is no contact with the tag "mates".

+    2. Test case: findCommonTiming t/friends da/2022-12-28
+       Expected: Timings that these contacts are free will be shown in 30-minute blocks(i.e the timings that the contacts do not have any event scheduled)

+    3. Test case: findCommonTiming t/ da/2022-12-28
+       Expected: Error message is shown informing user that tag cannot be empty, along with other restrictions on tag name

+    4. Test case: findCommonTiming t/friends da/2022-12-29
+       Expected: A message that the whole day is free for contacts who share that particular tag is displayed to the user.

+    5. Test case: findCommonTiming t/mates da/2022-12-28
+       Expected: An error message  asking the user to ensure that at least one contact with the tag is present is displayed to the user.

 ## 7.16 Saving data